Bugs, Bacteria, and Beyond:

 Unfortunately, demand is so high that we are only able to invite each camper to attend for one session per summer.
+In addition, each week of camp follows the same program, and therefore campers may participate for one session only.
 We typically fill each session to capacity, so be sure to reserve your preferred week early.
-However, middle school students are invited to participate in both our Eco-Discovery camp and our new Art + Science course.
+However, middle school students are invited to participate in both our Eco-Discovery camp and our Art + Science course.

 How much does it cost?

 Our one week sessions cost $260 and $300 for younger and older campers, respectively.

 Late pick-up for younger campers (4pm) – $50/week

 Withdrawal from camp prior to June 9, 2017 refunded total fee less $25.00 for administrative costs.
 No refund for any reason after June 9, 2017.

 Through the generosity of community members and local foundations, we are proud to offer a limited number of scholarships to families who could not normally afford to send their children to camp.

 To be eligible for a scholarship students must qualify for free or reduced lunch, as outlined by federal income eligibility guidelines.
 Scholarships are awarded on a first come, first served basis.
 Typically our scholarships are all awarded by the end of April.